-Most businesses find that their target market can shift, or that the pace of global events leads them to need to focus in varying areas.
-For instance, a clothing business finds that although their demographic hasn’t altered, that demographic’s interest in sustainability has increased.
-They therefore need to address this concern in their marketing and communications, ensuring their website reflects this new area.
+Most businesses find that their target market can shift, or that the pace of global events leads them to need to focus on varying areas.
+For instance, a clothing business finds that although its demographic hasn’t altered, that demographic’s interest in sustainability has increased.
+They, therefore, need to address this concern in their marketing and communications, ensuring their website reflects this new area.
 Businesses that demonstrate this adaptability, and remain sensitive to the concerns of their customers, are the most likely to succeed.
 Whether this takes the form of a blog, videos giving information about their manufacturing processes, or simply updated information pages, a website is a key component in communicating your company message to your customers.

 Need a new Website or Help with Your Digital Marketing?

 There are many reasons why a new year might mean a new look for your website.
 If you need help with managing your digital marketing, talk to ePresence.
 We are a results-driven digital marketing agency in Cork and Tralee, Ireland.
 We consult, set up, manage and support integrated digital marketing campaigns to help busy marketing and sales professionals meet their challenging growth targets.
 If you think the new year could mean a new look for you, get in touch with ePresence today.